emilio-dc/laravel-chirper/README.md

 Connecting your SQL Management Software using localhost with the default username: `sail` and password: `password`.

+## List Routes

+You may view all of the routes for your application by running the `./vendor/bin/sail artisan route:list` command.

 ## Source

 The source of the instructions for starting the project is: